10 Tips For Quick Loan Approval

 5. Try to establish a good debt-to-income ratio

 If you’re drowning in debt, we can understand why you’re looking for a loan.
 However, a small personal loan might not be what you need at this point in your financial journey.
-Perhaps consider a debt consolidation loan that might get you onto the right track.
-(If it’s less than $4,600 than you should check out our loans that could have you down to one payment and a set timeline for debt freedom.)
+Perhaps consider a debt consolidation loan to help get you on the right track.

-However, if you only have a bit of debt, then you should be good to go.
-Lenders don’t mind debt as long you have income to demonstrate an ability to continue to pay off the debt.
+Keep in mind that if you only have a bit of debt, then you should be good to go.
+Lenders don’t mind debt as long you have an income that shows the ability to continue to pay off the debt.

 6. Apply for the right amount

 Don’t go crazy with the amount you ask for on your personal loan.
 The best chance of getting approved is to apply for the smallest possible amount that will help you out.